cliffhall/Fismo/README.md

 ![Fismo](docs/images/fismo-logo.png)
 # The Finite State Machine Protocol for EVM Blockchains
-Fismo Machines are a way of simulating processes, branching narratives, maps of places, or nearly any stateful thing you can imagine.
+Fismo machines are a way of simulating processes, branching narratives, maps of places, or nearly any stateful thing you can imagine.

 ![Fismo](docs/images/fismo-machine.png)